quii/learn-go-with-tests/anti-patterns.md

 I've emphasised this a lot in the book, and I'll say it again **listen to your tests**.

-### Excessive setup
+### Excessive setup, too many test doubles, etc.

 Ever looked at a test with 20, 50, 100, 200 lines of setup code before anything interesting in the test happens?
 Do you then have to change the code and then have to revisit this mess and wish you had a different career?

-What are the signals here?
+What are the signals here? _Listen_

 Complicated tests == complicated code.
 Why is your code complicated?
 Does it have to be?

-### Too many test doubles with lots of setup

-A specialisation of excessive setup.

-- If you have lots of test doubles in your tests that means the code you're testing has lots of dependencies which means your design needs work.
+- When you have lots of test doubles in your tests that means the code you're testing has lots of dependencies which means your design needs work.
-- If your test is reliant on setting up various interactions with mocks that means your code has to do lots of interactions with its dependencies, which you may be able to simplify and consolidate
+- If your test is reliant on setting up various interactions with mocks that means your code has to do lots of interactions with its dependencies.
+This might mean the dependency itself has a leaky abstraction which is falling out into your code that depends on it, and your test doubles.

 #### Think about the types of test doubles you use